 And here is my yard two weeks later:

-There are some very standard methods and techniques that you can take advantage – they all involve conveying water away from your house in a controled manner.
-Whether that is through perimeter drainage pipes that collect runoff water and put it into the storm water system, or the more ecologically friendly method of slowing down the release of the water back into the ground – if you aren’t controling how water moves around your house, you probably need to take a closer look at what’s actually happening.
+There are some very standard methods and techniques that you can take advantage – they all involve conveying water away from your house in a controlled manner.
+Whether that is through perimeter drainage pipes that collect runoff water and put it into the storm water system, or the more ecologically friendly method of slowing down the release of the water back into the ground – if you aren’t controlling how water moves around your house, you probably need to take a closer look at what’s actually happening.

-A practical graphic can work wonders to help identify and explain the different methods available for controling water runoff.
+A practical graphic can work wonders to help identify and explain the different methods available for controlling water runoff.
 I did not create this graphic (you think I would design a house that looks like this one and use it as an example?
 Please…).
 Special thanks to the City of Kirkland, Washington for allowing me to use their graphic.